peejaywk/VinylRack/testing.md

 * Product Details Page
     * Errors & warnings reported for the Vinyl Rack Home page.
 See [here](docs/images/004-ProductDetailPageHTMLCheck.png) for details.
         * Removed code that was used during testing/development of the page.
 Repeated the test and no errors found.

+* Add Review Page
+    * Errors & warnings reported for the Vinyl Rack Home page.
+See [here](docs/images/005-AddReviewPageHTMLCheck.png) for details.
+        * Added the missing action url to the form to fix the error.
+Repeated the test and no errors found.

+* Edit Review Page
+    * No errors reported

+* Contact Us Page
+    * No errors reported

 ### [W3C CSS Checker](https://jigsaw.w3.org/css-validator/)